-On the home stretch now, with ‘T’.
-Thanks to everyone who has contributed, and please continue to do so.
-Any book title, or the surname of an author, as long as it begins with a ‘T’.
+Please continue to add your own choices and suggestions.
+Any book title, or the surname of an author, as long as it begins with ‘W’.

 I am starting with a look at the work of the English writer H.G.
 Wells.
 Another author who displayed a great talent for prescience, his writing predicted the advent of bombing from the air, genetic manipulation, and even space travel.
 Most English speakers will have read at least one of his books in their lifetime, or seen one of the numerous film adaptations.
 Even if they have not, they will surely have heard of this famous writer, and his influence on the genre of Science Fiction.
 He also wrote tales of everyday life, and the adventures of ordinary people, as in ‘The History of Mr Polly’.
 But he will be best known for his vision of an alien invasion, in ‘War of The Worlds’, space travel in ‘The First Men on The Moon’, or the bleak dystopian future of ‘The Shape of Things To Come’.
 If you have never read any of his books, I urge you to do so.
 And if you do, keep reminding yourself how long ago they were published.

 As I have covered a novel by Oscar Wilde previously, I will only mention him here in passing.
 I couldn’t let ‘W’ pass, without saying once again what a wonderful writer he was.